avishaytal/website/courses/cs294-analysis-of-boolean-functions/spring-2020/index.md

 **Textbook:**

-The course will be mainly based on the wonderful[book](http://analysisofbooleanfunctions.net) by Ryan O'Donnell.
-The book is available for **free download** via this[link](http://get.analysisofbooleanfunctions.net), or available for purchase on Amazon.
+The course will be mainly based on the wonderful [book](http://analysisofbooleanfunctions.net) by Ryan O'Donnell.
+The book is available for **free download** via this [link](http://get.analysisofbooleanfunctions.net), or available for purchase on Amazon.

 In addition, we will highlight some recent exciting results that are not covered in the book.